So, you want to discover how to write a proposal for a project. Well, “Let there be light!” This article is here to show you the way.

-Remember your primary reason for writing a project proposal: convince key people to support your project and obtain the executive buy-in for it.
+Your primary reason for writing a project proposal is simple, but it’s not something you should lose sight of: to convince key people to support your project and obtain the executive buy-in for it.

-You need decision-makers hooked on your idea, so much so that they’ll feel motivated to greenlight the project.
+You need decision-makers to be hooked on your idea — so much so that they’ll feel motivated to greenlight the project.

-What problem is your project trying to address, and what’s making it a problem in the first place?
+When looking at how to write a proposal for a project, consider the problem that you’re trying to address, and what makes it a problem in the first place.
 Is this issue worth solving?

-In presenting the problem, start strong; describe your project pain point succinctly in a way it resonates with your target audience.
+In presenting the problem, start strong by describing the pain point succinctly and in a way that resonates with your target audience.

-Although it is important to make the audience see the problem the way you see it, use facts instead of opinions and rely on the data you’ve gathered through research.
+Remember that, although it’s important to make the audience see the problem the way you see it, it’s better to use facts instead of opinions and rely on the data you’ve gathered through research.

-Here is an example of a problem definition within a project proposal:
+Here’ is an example of problem definition within a project proposal:

-Know your triple constraint throughout every step of the project and address it when and where needed in the proposal.
+When you look at how to make a project proposal, keep in mind your particular triple constraint during every step of the project and address this when and where needed.

-When talking about solutions, anticipate questions and objections and be ready to defend your solution.
+When talking about solutions, anticipate questions and objections and be ready to defend your suggestions.

 PandaDoc offers special presentation templates where you can find appropriate options for showcasing your future solution.

-This step starts with identifying project objectives and then breaking them down into sub-objectives and deliverables sequentially.
+This step of writing a proposal for a project starts with identifying project objectives and then breaking them down into sub-objectives and deliverables sequentially.

 Deliverables are specific, measurable, and tangible items that are produced to fulfill the objectives of an entire project, separate tasks or processes individually, and satisfy the requirements of stakeholders.

-For example, if the objective is “Improve user experience on the e-commerce platform to increase customer satisfaction and reduce churn rate.”
-Sub-objectives might look as follows:
+For example, if the objective is to “Improve user experience on the e-commerce platform to increase customer satisfaction and reduce churn rate.” sub-objectives might include: